djechlin/djechlin.github.io/_posts/2015-02-24-life-goals-i.md

 ---
-title: Life goal, as of today
+title: 33 Life Goals, as of Right Now
 layout: post-index
 ---